KyberNetwork/developer-portal/docs/reserves-automatedpricereserve.md

 7. Fee Percentage

 #### About liquidity rate `r`
 `r` is liquidity the rate in basis points or units of 100 which the price should move each time the ETH/token inventory changes in 1 ETH worth of quantity.
-For an `r` of 0.007, the price will move 0.7%.
+For an `r` of 0.007, the price will move 0.7% when buying / selling 1 Eth.

 #### About `pMin` and `pMax`
 With regards to the minimum/maximum supported price factor ratio, it is recommended to start with a ratio of 0.5:2.0.
 This indicates that the inventory will suffice for up to 100% increase or 50% decrease in token price with respect to ETH.